hashicorp/nomad-driver-exec2/README.md

 - Commands `unshare` and `nsenter`
 - Nomad client running as root

-Recent mainstream Linux distributions such as Ubuntu 22.04 and RHEL 9 meet the requirements and are well supported.
+Recent mainstream Linux distributions such as Ubuntu 22.04 and Fedora 36 meet the requirements and are well supported.
+RHEL does not currently enable Landlock and therefore cannot be supported.

 ### Simple Example